BGI-flexlab/cromwell/README.md

 An optional parameter to specify the version of the language for the workflow source.
 Currently any specified value is ignored.

 ### --labels
-An optional parameter to specify of a file of JSON key-value pairs to associate with the workflow.
+An optional parameter to specify a file of JSON key-value label pairs to associate with the workflow.

 ### --imports
 You have the option of importing WDL workflows or tasks to use within your workflow, known as sub-workflows.